-Site area concessions (accessible dwellings or small dwellings) - Part C - Medium density
+Site area concessions (accessible dwellings or small dwellings) - Part B and Part C

-Single houses, grouped dwellings and multiple dwellings may be proposed as accessible dwellings and small dwellings and accordingly afforded a site area concessions which apply to Part C - Medium density only.
+Single houses, grouped dwellings and multiple dwellings may be proposed as accessible dwellings and small dwellings and accordingly afforded a site area concessions which apply to Part B (R30-R40 single houses only) and Part C.

-To promote dwelling diversity, C1.1.6 and C1.1.7 enables the minimum and average site area requirements of Table D to be reduced by up to 35% for accessible dwellings and small dwellings, subject to the development meeting the deemed-to-comply provisions and/or design principles of elements 2.7 Universal Design and 2.9 Small dwellings.
+To promote dwelling diversity, C1.16 and C1.17 enables the minimum and average site area requirements of Table D to be reduced by up to 35% for accessible dwellings and small dwellings, subject to the development meeting the deemed-to-comply provisions and/or design principles of Part B elements 5.5.4 Accessible dwellings and 5.5.5 Small dwellings, and Part C elements 2.7 Universal Design and 2.9 Small dwellings.